Open-closed Deligne-Mumford field theories: geometric foundations: Extensions of Thom forms

 \section{Extensions of Thom forms}

-The main results of this section says that we can extend certain differential forms given on a collection of submanifolds to a differential form on the whole manifold, if the restrictions to intersections agree.
-The results are phrased in the smooth context to have less notation but they carry over to the rel--$C^\infty$ setting in a straightforward fashion.
+The main result of this section says that we can extend certain differential forms given on a collection of submanifolds to a differential form on the whole manifold, if the restrictions to intersections agree.